In July 2020, Maje Media launched a platform for WordPress clients to help manage updates…

 Keeping your WordPress site up-to-date is a task millions of site owners around the world do everyday.
 Being able to quickly and easily make updates is one of the main reasons WordPress has become so popular with small businesses and nonprofits.
-One question we get frequently from our WordPress clients is about when to make WordPress, plugin, and theme updates.
+One question we get a lot from our WordPress clients is about the alerts they see on their WordPress dashboard to make updates.

 Much of the information you will find online will advise you to be vigilant and make WordPress and plugin updates as soon as they are released.
 This advice is written with the best of intentions, and for the vast majority of site owners it is great information, but this advice isn’t for everyone.